 How does the TFSA work?

-So, a TFSA works like any savings account in that you can contribute whatever money you want (up to a government-set limit).
+A TFSA works like any savings account in that you can contribute whatever money you want, up to a government-set limit.
+This limit can (and often does) change year over year.
 In addition, you can withdraw from it whenever you want, without penalty.
-And the money, while in the account, the money accrues interest.
+While in the account, the money accrues interest.

-What is the TFSA limit for 2019?
+What is the TFSA limit for 2023?

-When can you contribute to your TFSA for 2019?
+When can you contribute to your TFSA?

 What are the past TFSA contribution limits?